 - List of your creditors.

 After completing the questionnaire and gathering all of the documents, contact the office to learn your options on how to bring in the paperwork for review.
 It is required that you bring the completed questionnaire and all requested documents before you will be scheduled an appointment with the attorney.
-When your information has been reviewed by the attorney for completeness, you will be scheduled for your free consultation.
+When your information has been reviewed by the attorney for completeness, you will be scheduled for your appointment.
 There will be a full petition drafted that you will review, in real-time, with the attorney.
 Not having all of the documents required will continue to push this meeting out.

-What information you need to gather:
+What information to need to gather:

 The information you gather will assist the attorney in protecting your property and stopping lawsuits and garnishments.
 Without the correct information, the attorney cannot answer your questions or protect you and your property.
 You must include income information as well as information about your property and debts and about your financial affairs during the past year.
 There is no way for WKLO to sign in to your IRS site, bank accounts, retirement accounts, or any other account.
 It is your responsibility to provide the full documentation.